Hi. My name is Steve.

 What’s up with that?

 I have been unintentionally providing entertainment to the world for over three decades now.
-For the last seven years, I’ve lived in Chorrillos, Peru and I’m a part of a missional community, which to outsiders resembles a house church network.
+For nearly the last decade, I’ve lived in Chorrillos, Peru and I’m a part of a missional community which to outsiders resembles a house church network.
 It is called Oikos and has nothing to do with yogurt.
 To us (and New Testament Greek) it means “extended family”.

 For more information about what we do in Peru, visit the link What we do in Peru.

-If the Internet (is it supposed to be with a capital or a lowercase ‘i’?) had been available to the Apostle Paul, I’m pretty certain he would have used it make the Word of God available to as many people as he could.
+If the Internet (is it supposed to be with a capital or a lowercase ‘i’?) had been available to the Apostle Paul, I’m pretty certain he would have used it to make the Word of God available to as many people as he could.
 Except Paul wouldn’t waste his time with internet trolls, he’d probably just cast the devil out of them and they’d repent.

 So, to take advantage of this technology Paul didn’t have, I make a podcast called Fire On Your Head which I started all the way back in 2007 before podcasting was even cool.
 I also often podcast it up with other bloggers and authors I really dig, usually all of them over Skype from various places around the world.

-I’ve also been blogging since 2004, and writing books since 2013, and now also help coach other first-time authors and entrepreneurs, helping others write their books and bringing their manuscript to the market.
+I’ve also been blogging since 2004, and writing books since 2013, and now also help coach other first-time authors and entrepreneurs, helping others write their books and bringing their manuscripts to the market.

 On a final note, I am Canadian (and not ashamed of it), and my wife Lili is Peruvian (and definitely not ashamed of it) and we have three little daughters, Jabber Jaw, El Mimo and Jabber Jaw 10X who I guess would each be Perunadians.

 They definitely are not allowed to call me Stephen or Steve.